ARPKD - A Guide for Parents

 Authors and contributors

-Written by Dr Detlef Bockenhauer, Dr Larissa Kerecuk and Dr Anand Saggar.
+Written by Dr Larissa Kerecuk and Hannah Bridges, PhD.

-With thanks to all the people affected by ARPKD who contributed to this publication.
+With thanks to all those affected by ARPKD who contributed to this publication.

 Disclaimer: This information is primarily for people in the UK.
 We have made every effort to ensure that the information we provide is correct and up to date.
 However, it is not a substitute for professional medical advice or a medical examination.
 We do not promote or recommend any treatment.
 We do not accept liability for any errors or omissions.
 Medical information, the law and government regulations change rapidly, so always consult your GP, pharmacist or other medical professional if you have any concerns or before starting any new treatment.

 This information has been produced under the terms of The Information Standard.

 Read the complete version (PDF) of this article with the scientific references used to produce and review the information.

 IS Ref No: ARPKD.GUIDE.V2.5

 First published May 2017 | Updated Jan 2019